An elegant brass cauldron with a three-legged base from the 19th century

 Description

-Brass boiler with a tripod base 1800, consisting of a central turned brass shaft, with three legs also made of cast brass mounted at the base; a perforated and stamped tray for the grate made of sheet metal is inserted using a threaded pin.
+Brass boiler with a tripod base 1800, consisting of a central turned brass shaft, with three legs also made of cast brass mounted at the base; a perforated and stamped tray for the grate, made of sheet metal, is inserted using a threaded pin.
 Inside, there is an iron boiler.
-The item originates from the Middle East, is well-preserved, and dated to 1800.
+The item originates from the Middle East, is well-preserved, and dated to the year 1800.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Exclusive materials were selectively used to emphasize the grandeur of these items.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is filled with many forgeries.
+Ultimately, this is vital for buyers, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details